Guidelines for Reviewers

 6. Guidance for peer reviewers

-• When you provide a review via our submission system, please declare any competing interests you may have in relation to the article.
+- When you provide a review via the journal’s submission system, please declare any competing interests you may have in relation to the article.
 These could be of a personal, professional, or financial nature.

-We are very grateful to all of the reviewers who have supported our journal so far.
+We are very grateful to all of the reviewers who have supported our journals so far.